Sever joint tenancy to tenancy in common

 what is joint tenancy?

-Joint tenancy refers to a form of property ownership where all joint tenants hold equal and undivided shares in the property.
-This implies that the property cannot be divided into separate portions, and it is jointly owned by all tenants.
-In the unfortunate event of a tenant’s passing, their share automatically transfers to the surviving owner(s) without the requirement of a will or probate.
-Joint tenancy is a commonly chosen ownership structure by married couples and partners who wish to ensure a smooth transition of their shares in case of demise.
-Begin your estate planning journey today with Trusted Will Writing .
-Contact us now for a complimentary consultation.
+Joint tenancy is a form of property ownership where all joint tenants hold an equal and undivided interest in the property.
+It means that the land is owned jointly by all tenants and cannot be divided into separate portions.
+Each joint tenant must also have an equal share in the property.
+In the unfortunate event of one joint tenant’s passing, their share automatically transfers to the surviving owner(s) without the need for a will or probate.
+Joint tenancy is a popular choice among spouses and partners who wish to ensure that their respective shares in the property pass seamlessly to the surviving owner in the event of death.
+For reliable assistance with will writing and to obtain a free quote, contact Trusted Will Writing today.

 Tenants in common